fasttime/JScrewIt/Features.md

 Features available in Chrome 41 and Opera 28 or later.
 ### `COMPACT`
 All new browsers' features.
-No support for Node.js and older browsers like Internet Explorer 10 or Android Browser 4.1.2.
+No support for Node.js and older browsers like Internet Explorer, Safari 7.0 or Android Browser
 ### `DEFAULT`
 Minimun feature level, compatible with all supported engines.
 ### `DOCUMENT`